 Grime affected me profoundly because they were singing about topics that I could relate to growing up in that area: racial inequality, poverty, social justice.
 These issues were the norm every day but hearing this artform challenge and expose these issues for what they were – huge problems - was powerful.
 It is no surprise to me that grime music has become so popular in the modern climate, with artists like Dizzy Rascal, Wiley, Kano, Skepta and Stormzy amongst the UK’s biggest music stars.

 Even Adele, who is the biggest selling artist of the modern era cites her whole musical raison d'etre as being deeply rooted in the works of black female singers.
 Artists such as Etta James Mary J. Blige, Lauryn Hill and Alicia Keys – she calls The Miseducation of Lauryn Hill and Songs in A Minor ‘life-defining’.
 I agree unequivocally.
-I still get goosebumps when I listen to that album.
+I still get goosebumps when I listen to those albums.